-URL is the address of the page that you type in your browser.
+URL is the address of the page that starts with “https://www.”.
 Whenever you’re making a financial transaction, check the site’s URL.
-Make sure the connection is encrypted so that no one can spy on your traffic.
-Check in the browser bar that the site starts with “https” instead of “http”.
+Make sure the connection is encrypted so that hackers can’t spy on your traffic.
+Check from the browser bar that the site starts with “https” instead of “http”.
 “Https” means the connection between you and the website is encrypted.

-With every new site you enter your credit card details, you are trusting them to protect your information.
+When you enter your credit card details online, you trust the site to protect your information.
 That’s why an online payment service like PayPal makes sense.
-Instead of spreading your credit card details around the internet, you give your sensitive information only to the payment service.
+Instead of giving your credit card details to multiple online shops, you give the information only to the payment service.
 The service then acts as a middleman between you and the seller without sharing your details.
 This way your valuable information can be stolen from fewer locations.
 You are also less likely to give scammers your payment information.

 If your credit card information gets compromised, there can be charges without you knowing.
 Review your monthly statements to find any suspicious activity.
 Contact your bank immediately in case of anything unknown.

 A good way to protect your money online is to restrict which countries your credit card will work in.
-Just remember to change the settings once it’s ok to travel again and you will need your card abroad.
+Just remember to change the settings back when you need your card abroad.

-Keep your money safe online and avoid getting infected by using strong internet security from a trusted company.
-F‑Secure TOTAL protects you from viruses, trojans, ransomware and other malware.
+Keep your money safe online and avoid online scams by using strong internet security from a trusted company.
+F‑Secure Total protects you from viruses, trojans, ransomware and other malware.
 It also includes a banking protection feature that ensures your connection to your internet bank is secure.